Current Employer: Siemens Rail Automation

 How did studying at Plymouth help you?

 The most valuable skill I took from studying at Plymouth, believe it or not, is being able to network.
-I never realised the importance of being able to communicate and create good rapport with someone until I left university.
+I never realised the importance of being able to communicate and create a good rapport with someone until I left university.
 Studying at Plymouth really took me out of my shell and now I have no qualms about socialising – without it, I wouldn’t have been able to make the career change I did.